METR4202/ubuntu-ros2-setup/ros2/create_package.md

     pip3 install setuptools==58.2.0

-Running the build again now be successful:
+Running the build again now should be successful:

     colcon build